evanjd/python-logi-circle/README.md

 - Subscribe to WebSocket API to handle camera property updates and activities pushed from API
 - Read camera properties (see "play with props" example)

-## Features planned
+## To do

-- Update Home Assistant integration to support v0.2.x version of this library (dependent on Logitech's public release of their API)
+- ~Update Home Assistant integration to support v0.2.x version of this library.~ PR has been raised.

 ## Usage example